Best Purple Strains of Weed

 The pigmentation of purple weed strains doesn’t affect their cannabinoid quantity or flavor profile.
 Anthocyanins are predominantly responsible for the violet color in cannabis, and genetics contribute to their effects and flavors.

 Keep reading to learn why some cannabis crops are purple, purple weed strain names, and where to buy these weed seeds.

 Before cross-breeding seeds hit the cannabis cultivation scene, growers were only spoiled with purple strains if growing environments allowed it.
 Cold temperatures activated anthocyanin molecules in plants that made way for purple tinctures to appear visibly.

-Purple weed strains like Purple Starkiller feminized crops are produced from seeds of two superior cultivars: Purple Kush x Starkiller—which largely contribute to the color profile of this weed.
+For example, some purple weed strains, like Purple Starkiller feminized, are produced from the genetics of two superior purple cultivars: Purple Kush x Starkiller.
+This lineage largely contributes to the color profile of this weed.

 Purple strains of weed show off their color on these parts of the plant:

 - Pistils: The tiny hairs remain purple after curing.